 - Valneva press release: Valneva Announces Positive Initial Results for Second Phase 2 Study of Lyme Disease Vaccine Candidate VLA15

-- Valneva press release: Valneva Announces Acceleration of Pediatric Development for Lyme Disease Vaccine Candidate
+- Valneva press release: Valneva and Pfizer Complete Recruitment for Phase 2 Trial of Lyme Disease Vaccine Candidate

 - Valneva press release: Valneva Receives FDA Fast Track Designation for its Lyme Disease Vaccine Candidate VLA15